Suzanna-Linn/slua/docs/moving-lists.md

 It's used for performance and memory optimization when creating large arrays and to initialize to some value.

 Tables in SLua are much more efficient than lists in LSL.
-Tables are a core feature of Lua and they used everywhere for many things.
+Tables are a core feature of Lua and they are used everywhere for many things.
 Tables are very optimized by the compiler.
-It's better to stop using the LL functions for lists and we will use the tables in Lua style.
+It's better to stop using the LL lists functions and use the tables in Lua style.

 ### Dictionary tables